Westendstraße station

-Westendstraße is an U-Bahn station in Munich on the U4 and U5 line of the Munich U-Bahn system.
+Westendstraße is an U-Bahn station in Munich on the U4 and U5 lines of the Munich U-Bahn system.
 This is now at certain times the terminus of the U4, since its route was shortened from terminating at Laimer Platz.
-In rush hour and in general during the holidays it already ends at the Theresienwiese, in the evenings at the Odeonsplatz.
+In rush hour and in general during the holidays it already ends at the Theresienwiese, and in the evenings at the Odeonsplatz.